This paper is a draft, please do not reproduce without authorization.

 4.3- Sex addiction

 Whenever sexual excitement is used as a habit to cover anxiety, one enters the broad range of sex addiction.
-The irony is that while liberating sexual behaviour from pathological repression under moralistic rules, modern society has widely opened the door to sexual addiction by making it a widely available, guilt-free, reservoir of anesthesia.
-Patrick Carnes in his description of sexual addiction distinguishes different levels of behaviours ranging from more or less controversial practices such as the so-called "mild" pornography and prostitution, to severely pathological and widely condemned aggressions such as rape and child molesting (Carnes, 1989, p79).
-The elusive line separating addiction from free choice is also quite thin in the area of sexual behaviours.
+The irony is that while liberating sexual behaviour from pathological repression under old moralistic rules, modern society has widely opened the door to sexual addiction by making it a widely available, guilt-free, reservoir of anaesthesia.
+Patrick Carnes in his description of sexual addiction distinguishes different levels of behaviours ranging from more or less controversial practices --such as "mild" pornography and prostitution-- to severely pathological and widely condemned aggressions such as rape and child molesting (Carnes, 1989, p79).
+The elusive line separating addiction from free choice is especially thin in the area of sexual behaviours.
 For instance, it is legitimate to wonder why most sexual activity seems to take place in the early part of the night.
 The answer may simply be that it is an age-old human behaviour associated with the privacy of darkness and with the fact the day is devoted to other activities like food-gathering or bread-winning.
-On the other hand, it is well known that "loneliness" is often perceived as "sexual deprivation", especially at night, thus blurring the distinction between the soothing of personal anxiety and healthy sexuality.
+On the other hand, "loneliness" is often perceived as "sexual deprivation", especially at night, thus blurring the distinction between the soothing of personal anxiety and healthy sexuality.
 A whole industry of nightly "entertainment" thrives on this confusion.

 The issue of "covert" versus "overt" sexual abuse (including self-abuse) is only emerging in western societies and progress towards a clear understanding of sexual addiction versus "healthy" sexual expression, except in the most obvious cases, is also very slow.
 The fact remains that addiction is always self-abuse and is often abuse of others, always so if one considers that one cannot abuse a part without abusing the whole.
-If one human behaviour deserves to be protected from abuse, it is human sexuality, the behaviour from which each of us originates.
+If one human behaviour deserves to be protected from abuse, it is human sexuality, the behaviour from which each of us originates and which taps the very source of Life.

 to Top of page